bsalvania/Lab-Report-1/cse-15l-lab-report-1.md

 * cp /home/linux/ieng6/cs15lsp22/public/hello.txt ~/
 * cat /home/linux/ieng6/cs15lsp22/public/hello.txt

 Try and see if you can find out what each command does.
-For example, when I ran `cp /home/linux/ieng6/cs15lsp22/public/hello.txt ~/`, I saw this message
+For example, when I ran `cp /home/linux/ieng6/cs15lsp22/public/hello.txt ~/`, I saw this message,

 ![Image](commands.jpg)